melt-ui/melt-ui/src/docs/content/builders/calendar.md

 Since we're taking the recommended approach of rendering the calendar grid using a table, we'll be using the `weeks` property of each month to render the rows of the table.
-We'll also use the `daysOfWeek` state to render the column headers of the table, which is an array of formatted day names according to the `locale` prop.
+We'll also use the `weekdays` state to render the column headers of the table, which is an array of formatted day names according to the `locale` prop.

 ```svelte showLineNumbers {19-29}
 <script lang="ts">